logo

 Purchasing health insurance is crucial for a number of reasons.
 Let's take a look at the most important benefits of our health insurance policies:

-5. Tax Savings: Under Section 80D of the Income Tax Act, 1961, premiums paid towards the upkeep of health insurance policies are eligible for tax deductions.
+Section 80D of the Income Tax Act, 1961, premiums paid towards the health insurance policies are eligible for tax deductions.
 For a policy for yourself, your spouse, your children and parents below the age of 60, you can claim a deduction of up to INR 25,000 per year from your taxable income.
 If you've also purchased a policy for a parent who is over the age of 60, you can claim an additional deduction of INR 50,000.